Skip to main content

 Good News For Home Owners

-Fortunately, thanks to new research, obtaining mortgages on properties with Japanese Knotweed in the nearby vicinity are being granted.
-It seems that JK's rumoured tendencies to smash down and through buildings like some bad tempered, hormonal and testosterone-fuelled, teenage Godzilla fighting it's way through wet tissue paper are pretty much hyperbole, as this recent research paper by Leeds University explores:
+Fortunately, thanks to recent scientific and academic research, obtaining mortgages on properties with Japanese Knotweed in the nearby vicinity are being granted.
+It seems that JK's rumoured tendencies to smash down and through buildings like some bad tempered, hormonal and testosterone-fuelled, teenage Godzilla punching it's way through wet tissue paper is utter hyperbole, as this recent research paper by Leeds University explores:

 https://www.leeds.ac.uk/news/article/4262/japanese_knotweed-not_such_a_knotty_problem